Q: How do I know your service is safe to use?

 Ordering and Shipping

 Q: To what states does Naloxone Exchange ship?

-A: Currently, Naloxone Exchange will support orders that ship to Pennsylvania, Texas, and West Virginia.
+A: Currently, Naloxone Exchange will support orders that ship to select pilot states.
+You may visit our Buy page to check if your state is currently apart of one of our participating pilot states.
 Our goal is to expand access to Naloxone throughout the United States by the end of 2019.

 Q: Can I return my order?